fcyangphd/fcyangphd.github.io/_pages/cv.md

 **Science for America** (2023-present)
 _Scientist, STEM_

+- **Define Critical Problems and Game-changing Goals**: Understand the critical problems that need to be solved in STEM Equity and Education, and identify the set of game-changing goals that (i) are potentially feasible in the next five years, and (ii) if achieved, would be transformative for solving the problems.
+Communicate our understanding of game-changing goals to stakeholders and the public in clear and compelling forms.

+- **Define Specific Targets**: Identify specific targets that (i) provide the best prospects for achieving the game-changing goals and (ii) are not already being pursued at sufficient scale.
+If the targets are not already being pursued at adequate scale, understand the structural issues and barriers that explain why.

+- **Incubate and Launch Solutions**: Identify the solutions that are needed to achieve these targets (e.g. philanthropic initiatives, industrial consortia, start-up companies, shared facilities, mini-Manhattan Projects, new advocacy groups, etc).
+Develop concrete plans for how best to incubate and launch these solutions.
+In collaboration with allies, launch the solutions and ensure their success.

+- **Team building**: Define team strategy and hiring roadmap, manage Science for America fellows, and establish positive and collaborative culture within Science for America.

 **Biobot Analytics** (2019-2023)
 _Founding Staff Data Scientist (Nov 2022 - present)
 Founding Technical Lead, Data Science (Dec 2021 - Nov 2022)